docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-Quits Premiere Pro; user will be prompted to save any changes to project.
+Quits Premiere Pro; user will be prompted to save any changes to :ref:`project`.

 **Parameters**